Beta · 20 free units · worth $499 each

 Your opener is on the compatibility list.

 LiftMaster (CSL24U / CSW24U), Nice, FAAC, DoorKing, Apollo, Mighty Mule, Eagle, Linear, Viking, Chamberlain.
 Not sure?
-I'll verify once you reach out.
+We'll verify once you reach out.

 03